microsoft/MTC_IPaaSWorkshop/README.md

 ## Build and deploy the reference Order Processor
 ### 1. [Prequisite Setup](./01-prequisites.md)

-This module contains the necessary prequisite setup required for completing the workshop as described.
+This exercise contains the necessary prequisite setup required for completing the workshop as described.

 ### 2. [Core Infrastructure Provisioning](./02-core-infra.md)

-In this module you will set up the related logical infrastructure and supporting PaaS services including:
+In this exercise you will set up the related logical infrastructure and supporting PaaS services including:

 - Resource Group
 - Log Analytics Workspace